Genez-io/genezio-documentation/docs/examples/go-experimental/getting-started.md

 - primitive types (int, float64, bool, string), are serializable
 - structs are serializable
 - arrays are serializable
+- maps are serializable as long as the key is `string` and the value type is serializable
 - if an argument is a pointer, that means it is an optional argument (can be null)
 - if a struct property is a pointer, it means it is an optional property (can be null)
 - interfaces are NOT serializable